Charles Rangel: Unreported assets and income

-On September 15, 2008, it was disclosed that: (a) Rangel had omitted from his financial reports details regarding his sale of a Washington, DC home; (b) discrepancies existed in the values he listed for a property he owns in Sunny Isles, Florida (varying from $50,000 to $500,000); and (c) inconsistencies appeared in his investment fund reporting.
+On September 15, 2008, it was disclosed that: (a) Rangel had omitted from his financial reports details regarding his sale of a Washington D.C. home; (b) discrepancies existed in the values he listed for a property he owns in Sunny Isles, Florida (varying from $50,000 to $500,000); and (c) inconsistencies appeared in his investment fund reporting.
 He apologized, saying "I owed my colleagues and the public adherence to a higher standard of care, not only as a member of Congress, but even more as the chair of the House Ways and Means Committee."
 Republicans called for his removal as chair.
 Rangel said there was no justification for that, as the mistakes were errors of omission, that would not justify loss of his position.

 In August 2009, Rangel amended his 2007 financial disclosure form to report more than $500,000 in previously unreported assets and income.
 That doubled his reported net worth.
 Unreported assets included a federal credit union checking account of between $250,000 and $500,000, several investment accounts, stock in Yum!
 Brands and PepsiCo, and property in Glassboro, New Jersey.
 Rangel also had not paid property taxes on two of his New Jersey properties which he was required by law to do.

 The ethics issues led by December 2008 to some loss of standing for Rangel, to Republicans trying to tie him to all Democrats, and to some Democrats privately saying it would be best if Rangel stepped down from his Ways and Means post.
 In late 2008 and again in September 2009, the government watchdog group Citizens for Responsibility and Ethics in Washington named Rangel one of the 15 most corrupt members of Congress.
-Media pieces compared Rangel's woes with those unethical former Ways and Means chairs Wilbur Mills and Dan Rostenkowski.
-Pelosi, a long-time friend of Rangel's, withheld any possible action against Rangel pending the House Ethics Committee report.
+Media pieces compared Rangel's woes with those of the unethical former Ways and Means chairs Wilbur Mills and Dan Rostenkowski.
+Nancy Pelosi, a long-time friend of Rangel's, withheld any possible action against Rangel pending the House Ethics Committee report.
 Rangel evinced impatience with that body, saying "I don't have a complaint now, except that it's taking too goddamn long to review this thing and report back."

 On September 3, 2009, The Washington Post called on Rangel to resign his chairmanship of the House Ways and Means Committee, given the ethical issues that had surfaced.
 Another Republican resolution was put forth to force him out of his chairmanship.
 However, Rangel stayed in place and mostly maintained his role in House leadership and policy discussions, including the Obama health care reform plan (opposition to which, he suggested, was partly due to racial prejudice against President Obama).
 Nevertheless, his influence was diminished by the questions surrounding him.